lkoepsel/RPi_10C/README.md

 ## Solutions

-### Connecting to initial wireless connection (*in order of preference*)
+### Connecting to open wireless connection (*in order of preference*)

 ### NOTE: 251217
-Filed bug with github/pi_imager and immediate response was the bug had been fixed for the next release (2.0.3).
+A bug exists in the Pi Imager 2.0.2 software, where the password on an open wireless network is set to "".
+This is incorrect, it needs to be changed via auth -> key-management "none".
+See [OPEN NETWORK...](https://github.com/raspberrypi/rpi-imager/issues/1396).
+Immediate response to the bug was, it had been fixed for the next release (2.0.3).
 Will confirm.
 Then delete these solutions.

-In the meantime, solution 1, is the best approach and has been confirmed multiple times.
+In the meantime, this is the best approach and has been confirmed to work, multiple times:

 #### 1. Prior to initial boot, edit *network-config*